jfct001/jfct001.github.io/_pages/about.md

 News
 ======
+- **[2022-10-21]** I am honored and humble to be awarded as *SEU Talented Young Scholar* by Southeast University.
+- **[2022-10-21]** I am honored to guest editor a special issue ["Optimal Operation and Control of Smart Energy Systems"](https://onlinelibrary.wiley.com/pb-assets/assets/25778196/Special%20Issues/CFP-Optimal%20Operation%20and%20Control%20of%20Smart%20Energy%20Systems-1665988175970.pdf) in *Engineering Reports*.
+You are welcome to submit!
+- **[2022-10-21]** Our paper "Intelligent Electric Vehicle Charging Scheduling in Transportation-energy Nexus with Distributional Reinforcement Learning" was accepted by *IEEE/CAA Journal of Automatica Sinica*.
+- **[2022-10-21]** Our paper "An optimal bidding and scheduling method for load service entities considering demand response uncertainty" was published by *Applied Energy*.
+- **[2022-10-12]** Our paper "Bi-level optimal scheduling of virtual energy station based on equal exergy replacement mechanism" was published by *Applied Energy*.
 - **[2022-10-05]** I am honored to lead editor a special issue ["Grid-interactive Green Buildings and Coordinated Energy Management Strategies Towards Net-Zero Future"](https://ietresearch.onlinelibrary.wiley.com/pb-assets/assets/17521424/Special%20Issues/IET_RPG_CFP_GIGBCEMSTNZF-1664490337770.pdf) in *IET Renewable Power Generation*.
 You are welcome to submit!
 - **[2022-09-14]** I am honored to lead editor a special issue ["Next-generation Smart Grid with AI and Advanced Energy Infrastructure towards Low Carbon Future and Net-zero"](https://www.frontiersin.org/research-topics/43525/next-generation-smart-grid-with-ai-and-advanced-energy-infrastructure-towards-low-carbon-future-and) in *Frontiers In Smart Grids*.
 You are welcome to submit!
 - **[2022-08-25]** Our paper "Collaborative load shifting effect of power-to-gas and gas-fired unit in integrated power and gas system", was published by *IET Renewable Power Generation*.